Now that you are older and wiser, are you concerned you will outlive your money?

 The T. Rowe Price Retirement Income Calculator is a good one for those of you already in retirement.
 All you have to do is enter your income sources such as Social Security, pensions, brokerage accounts, annuities, assets . . . and it projects the likelihood that your current plan is sustainable through life expectancy; it even provides suggestions (such as reduced spending) to maintain your current situation.

-There is no point in saving if you have debt.
+There is no point in saving for retirement if you have debt.
 If you have a current balance on any of your credit cards, you need to do everything possible to pay it off.
 If you want to buy something, you cannot view using your credit card as an option.

 The more rigorous debt payoff method you implement the better.
 Every dollar you manage not to throw away builds your skill at saving money and learning to spend it more efficiently.